Beer in Germany

 Beer (Bier, /de/) is a major part of German culture.
-According the Reinheitsgebot (German beer purity law), only water, hops, yeast and malt are permitted as ingredients in its production.
+According to the Reinheitsgebot (German beer purity law), only water, hops, yeast and malt are permitted as ingredients in its production.
 Beers not exclusively using barley-malt, such as wheat beer, must be top-fermented.

 In 2023, Germany ranked fourth in beer exports and in 2020, Germany ranked third in Europe in terms of per-capita beer consumption, trailing behind the Czech Republic and Austria.